-The Columbia Trail strings together forests, farms and parklands as it stretches 11 miles among the small towns of High Bridge, Califon and Long Valley.
+The Columbia Trail strings together forests, farms and parklands as it stretches 14 miles among the small towns of High Bridge, Califon, Long Valley and Washington.
 Most of the corridor parallels the South Branch of the Raritan River.
 After passenger trains and rail cars laden with iron ore ceased running this line, the Columbia Gas company constructed a pipeline under the former rail bed.
 It then transferred the surface rights to the parks departments of Hunterdon and Morris counties for a recreational trail.

 After about 2 miles, the trail enters the magnificent Ken Lockwood Gorge, where steep slopes reveal rapid water and dramatic rock formations.
 A naturalist's dream, the gorge is named for the late outdoor writer and conservationist.
 The surrounding hardwood forest makes for a particularly colorful autumn, and in spring wildflowers brighten the landscape.
 Black bears have been spotted in the area, though far less frequently than whitetailed deer, raccoons, coyotes, foxes, squirrels and chipmunks.